 with Mario Krauser, Gerald Schneider and Ingeborg H. Elgersma

-Several studies suggest that the extractive industry has negative consequences for gender equality and that oil and mineral wealth increases female unemployment despite the often positive growth impact of natural resources.
-We re-examine this claim at the sub-state level in sub-Saharan African and argue that we need to differentiate between ownership arrangements in the extractive industry.
-To test our argument on the gender dimension of the resource curse, this article relies on data from our Natural Resource Ownership dataset as well as survey data from Demographic and Health Surveys (DHS) and Afrobarometer.
-Relying on logistic and linear regression models, we explore how the increased instability in mine regions with international investors affects the labor market integration of females.
-The regression results suggest in line with our theoretical expectation that the natural resource industry affects the employment outlook for women only marginally.
-However, within mining areas, international ownership is associated with higher female unemployment and more domestic violence.
-This result supports our earlier work on the importance of ownership arrangements in the extractive industries and the destabilizing effect that the attribution of ownership rights to international investors has in this domain.
-International investment in mining might undermine female empowerment and further grievances such as limited access to public education and increased exposure to gender-based violence.
+Several studies suggest that the extractive industry has negative consequences for gender equality despite the often positive growth impact of natural resources.
+We re-examine this claim at the sub-state level in sub-Saharan Africa and argue that we need to differentiate between ownership arrangements in the extractive industry.
+To test our argument on the gender dimension of the resource curse, this article employs unique data on the control rights of minerals within sub-Saharan countries as well as data from Afrobarometer and Demographic and Health Surveys (DHS).
+Our quantitative analyses explore how international vs. domestic ownership of copper, diamond and gold mines affects the labor market integration of females and intimate partner violence.
+The regression results suggest in line with our theoretical expectations that the natural resource industry widens the gender gap on the labor market only marginally.
+However, our models show that within mining areas, domestic state ownership reduces male unemployment while internationally-controlled mining projects have either no effect or are even positively associated with female unemployment.
+In addition, international mining investments seem to promote domestic violence within mining communities.
+This result supports earlier work on the importance of ownership arrangements in the extractive industries and the socially destabilizing effect that the attribution of ownership rights to international investors has in this domain.

 The Micro-Foundations of the Resource Curse: Oil Ownership and Local Economic Well-Being in Sub-Saharan Africa